icopy-site/awesome/docs/awesome/free-for-dev.md

   * [Postbacks](https://postbacks.io/) - Request HTTP callbacks for a later time.
 8,000 free requests on signup.
   * [Postman](https://postman.com) — Simplify workflows and create better APIs – faster – with Postman, a collaboration platform for API development.
 Use the Postman App for free forever.
 Postman cloud features are also free forever with certain limits.
   * [PrefectCloud](https://www.prefect.io/cloud/) — A complete platform for dataflow automation.
 All plans include 20,000 free runs every month.
 That's enough to power ETL for most small businesses.
+  * [Preset Cloud](https://preset.io/) - A hosted Apache Superset service.
+Forever free for teams up to 5 users, featuring unlimited dashboards and charts, no-code chart builder and a collaborative SQL editor.
   * [ProxyCrawl](https://proxycrawl.com/) — Crawl and scrape websites without the need of proxies, infrastructure or browsers.
 We solve captchas for you and prevent you being blocked.
 The first 1000 calls are free of charge.
   * [Public-Apis Github Repo](https://github.com/public-apis/public-apis) — A list of free public APIs.
   * [Supportivekoala](http://supportivekoala.com/) — Allows you to autogenerate images by your input via templates.
 Free plan allows you to create up to 100 images per week.